poypoyan/bastypsea/README.md

    (e.g. when data type and variable name are in different lines).
    Why would you even do that?
-2) There are no further checks for variable declarations of more complex data type like Maps, Inner Classes, etc.
+2) There are no further checks for variable declarations of more complex data types like Inner Classes, Maps, etc.
-   Hence, misses are possible for this.
+   Hence, misses and false positives are possible for this.
 3) Scope of variable declarations and actions are not considered (e.g. the action is inside which method).
    Hence, false positives are possible for this.